newcastle-biostatistics/newcastle-biostatistics/content/courses/precision_trials/demo.md

 ### Dates
-Wednesday 27th September - Thursday 28th September 2023
+Monday 8th July - Tuesday 9th July 2024

 ### Location
 Newcastle upon Tyne

+Newcastle is easily accessible via train (frequent trains from London and Edinburgh) and air (Newcastle airport has multiple daily flights to London Heathrow, Schiphol, and Frankfurt).

 ### Cost and Registration

-Private sector: £600
+Private sector: £640
-Public sector: £400
+Public sector: £425
-Students: £300
+Students: £320

-To enrol, please go to the [Newcastle University Webstore](https://webstore.ncl.ac.uk/short-courses/faculty-of-medical-sciences/population-health-sciences-institute/design-and-analysis-of-precision-medicine-trials)
+To enrol, please go to the [Newcastle University Webstore](https://webstore.ncl.ac.uk/short-courses/faculty-of-medical-sciences/population-health-sciences-institute/design-and-analysis-of-precision-medicine-trials-2024)

+Registration includes lunch and refreshments over the two days and a course dinner on the evening of day 1.

 ### Description